ream/ream/README.md

 ### Convention over Configuration

 Ream made many decisions for you so you can enjoy a good experience with less effort, for example Ream offers a file-system based router, and adding `auth` is as simple as running a command.
-Remeber how you integrate [Social Login](https://laravel.com/docs/7.x/socialite) in your Laravel app?
+Remember how you integrate [Social Login](https://laravel.com/docs/7.x/socialite) in your Laravel app?
 It will be as simple if not simpler.

 ## Sponsors